Dog laws in Nevada tend to vary by city and locality. Here are five key things to know:

 Laws vary depending on the municipality.

 In unincorporated Clark County (which includes most of Las Vegas), dog licenses are not required.
-However, dogs must wear a current owner ID tag or a microchip device.
-In addition, dogs must display a current rabies vaccination tag and be neutered.1
+However, the animals must wear a current owner ID tag or a microchip device.
+In addition, the animals must display a current rabies vaccination tag and be neutered.1

 Meanwhile, dog license tags are mandatory within every municipal city limit in Clark County: